siphesande/postgres-graphql-lambda-aws-cdk/README.md

 # Creating an Amazon RDS PostgreSQL database
 Sign in to AWS Console:
 Navigate to the AWS Management Console.
-Sign in to your AWS account if you're not already logged in.
+Sign in to your AWS account.

 Access RDS Service:
 Click on "Services" in the top left corner.
-Under the "Database" section, select "RDS."
+Under the "Database" section, select "RDS." and create Postgress

 Clone the repo and run `npm install`

-Create .env and ormconfig.json files
+Create `.env`and `ormconfig.json` files
 Add environment variables

 # Run locally
 `npm run start`